 For the security of the Newberry’s staff, visitors, researchers, and collections, we ask you to join our efforts to create a research-friendly environment and to preserve the collections for future generations by adhering to the library’s policies.
 Please Contact a Librarian if you have any questions about the policies and rules below.

 The Newberry has two main reading rooms: the General Collections Regenstein Reading Room (second floor), and the Roger and Julie Baskes Department of Special Collections (fourth floor).
 The Blatchford Reference and Bibliographical Center is located on the third floor.
 Unless otherwise noted, the following rules apply to all three areas.
 Please also be aware of the Newberry’s general Rules of Conduct.
-For security and conservation purposes, certain items are not allowed in the reading rooms.
-Lockers are available on the first floor to store these and other items:
+For security and conservation purposes, certain items are not allowed in the reading rooms:

 - Food and beverages (including water; drinking fountains are available in the hallway on each floor)